simonas-kulakauskas/simonas-kulakauskas/README.md

 # Simonas Kulakauskas
 ## Student
+### Jack of some programming languages, master at none.
 - 👋 Hi, I’m @simonas-kulakauskas
 - 🏫 Follow my educational twitter account @LDE_Simonas
 - 👀 I’m interested in software development and machine learning as well as adative manufacturing and Digital Media.